ring-lang/ring/README.md

 # Welcome to Ring

-Ring is an innovative and practical general-purpose multi-paradigm language.
+Ring is a practical general-purpose multi-paradigm language.
 The supported programming paradigms are Imperative, Procedural, Object-Oriented, Functional, Metaprogramming, Declarative programming using nested structures, and Natural programming.
 The language is portable (Windows, Linux, macOS, Android, WebAssembly, etc.) and can be used to create Console, GUI, Web, Games, and Mobile applications.
-The language is designed to be Simple, Small, Flexible, and Fast.
+The language is designed to be Simple, Small, and Flexible.

-# Innovative
+# Get Excited

 The language comes with better support for Natural Language Programming and Declarative Programming.